Request a new parking restriction

 Support

-When you request a parking restriction, you will also need to show there is support for it.
+When you request a parking restriction, it will greatly assist your application if you can show there is wider support for it.

 This includes:

-• the support of your ward Councillor and/or Essex County Council Councillor
+- the support of your ward Councillor, Essex County Council Councillor, and/or your parish council

 You can download: